Page content

 It is your responsibility while involved in University activities, either on or off campus, to adhere to the University's Health and Safety policies.
 In brief you must:

-• take reasonable care for the health and safety of yourself and of other persons who may be affected by your acts or omissions;
+• Take reasonable care for the health and safety of yourself and of other persons who may be affected by your acts or omissions.

-• co-operate and comply with health and safety policy and procedures in operation within the University, so far as is necessary, to enable any duty or requirement imposed upon the University by relevant statutory provisions to be performed or complied with;
+• Co-operate and comply with health and safety policy and procedures in operation within the University, so far as is necessary, to enable any duty or requirement imposed upon the University by relevant statutory provisions to be performed or complied with.

-• not intentionally or recklessly interfere with or misuse anything provided in the interests of health, safety or welfare in pursuance of any of the relevant statutory provisions.
+• Not intentionally or recklessly interfere with or misuse anything provided in the interests of health, safety or welfare in pursuance of any of the relevant statutory provisions.

-Supervisory meetings and maintaining records of your research work:
+For supervisory meetings and maintaining records of your research work:

 • You must keep full, clear, and accurate records of your supervisory meetings and research work.